eddmann/eddmann.github.io/_posts/2018/2018-08-03-setting-up-caddy-server-within-aws-using-packer-and-terraform.md

 ```

 This file defines the desired AWS VPC, Subnet and Internet Gateway.
-It also creates the Security Group which allows HTTP(S) access to/from the instance from anywhere, along with restricted SSH access to the IP address found when accessing `http://icanhazip.com`.
+It also creates the Security Group which allows HTTP(S) access to and from the instance, along with restricted SSH access to the IP address found when accessing `http://icanhazip.com`.
 The subnet specifies which Availability Zone we wish to place our service in, and as such is defined using another variable which needs to be added to `variables.tf` and `terraform.tfvars`.

 ```